 Candida are opportunistic fungi that can grow out of control in the right circumstances.
 An overgrowth of candida causes an infection with a variety of symptoms.
 In the vagina, a candida infection is commonly known as a yeast infection.
 An infection in the mouth is called thrush.
 People with diabetes get yeast infections more often.

 While it’s important to note that a petri dish is much different than a person, you may be able to use diluted ACV to treat a yeast infection by ingesting it or applying it directly to the affected area.
 There’s probably little risk to trying this approach.

 According to research ACV has benefits as an antibacterial and antifungal agent.
-A 2018 study found that undiluted (or mildly diluted) ACV can prevent the growth of candida.
+A found that undiluted (or mildly diluted) ACV can prevent the growth of candida.
 The researchers discovered this effect in a candida culture, which is a small sample of these organisms.